 The Woman Behind the Hope

-Over a decade ago, Abigail Bachopi had just completed a two-year diploma in psycho-social counseling when she began volunteering one day a week to run a support group for 61 women affected by HIV and AIDS.
+Over 16 years ago, Abigail Bachopi had just completed a two-year diploma in psycho-social counseling when she began volunteering one day a week to run a support group for 61 women affected by HIV and AIDS.
 The group was located in Katutura, near the informal settlements and squatter camps of 130,000 plus people.
 It wasn’t long before Abigail noticed the women always brought children to the meetings which made it difficult for them to discuss the intimate and complex issues they faced with HIV and AIDS.
 She also noticed that the children weren’t in school.
 And, putting two and two together, Abigail realized they came to eat something, since a meal was provided at the weekly meeting.

 Surprised to See So Many Hungry Kids